trixcc/Music-Playlist-Maker/README.md

 #### Phase 4: Task 2
 Test and design a class in your model package that is robust.
-Playlist class: constructor and removeSong method.
+Playlist class: constructor and addSong method are now robust.